-• Our maximum out-of-pocket amount for inpatient hospital care at a network facility is \$500 per stay.
+Our maximum out-of-pocket amount for inpatient hospital care at a network facility is \$500 per stay.
 Once you have paid \$500 out of pocket for inpatient hospital care at a network facility, the plan will cover these services at no cost to you for the rest of your stay.
 Both the maximum out-of-pocket amount for Part A and Part B medical services and the maximum out-of-pocket amount for inpatient hospital care at a network facility apply to your covered inpatient hospital care.
 This means that once you have paid either \$2,500 for Part A and Part B medical services or \$500 per stay for your inpatient hospital care, the plan will cover your inpatient hospital care at no cost to you either:

-- o For the rest of the year (if you have met the \$2,500 maximum out-of-pocket amount for Part A and Part B medical services) - o For the rest of your inpatient hospital stay at a network facility (if you have met the \$500 maximum out-of-pocket amount per stay for inpatient hospital care) - Our maximum out-of-pocket amount for inpatient mental health care at a network facility is \$500 per stay.
+- o For the rest of the year (if you have met the \$2,500 maximum out-of-pocket amount for Part A and Part B medical services) - For the rest of your inpatient hospital stay at a network facility (if you have met the \$500 maximum out-of-pocket amount per stay for inpatient hospital care) - Our maximum out-of-pocket amount for inpatient mental health care at a network facility is \$500 per stay.
 Once you have paid \$500 out of pocket for inpatient mental health care at a network facility, the plan will cover these services at no cost to you for the rest of your stay.
 Both the maximum out-of-pocket amount for Part A and Part B medical services and the maximum out-of-pocket amount for inpatient mental health care at a network facility apply to your covered inpatient mental health care.
-This means that once you have paid either \$2,500 for Part A and Part B medical services or \$500 per stay for your inpatient mental health care, the plan will cover your inpatient mental health care at no cost to you either: - o For the rest of the year (if you have met the \$2,500 maximum out-of-pocket amount for Part A and Part B medical services) - o For the rest of your inpatient mental health care stay at a network facility (if you have met the \$500 maximum out-of-pocket amount per stay for inpatient mental health care)
+This means that once you have paid either \$2,500 for Part A and Part B medical services or \$500 per stay for your inpatient mental health care, the plan will cover your inpatient mental health care at no cost to you either: - o For the rest of the year (if you have met the \$2,500 maximum out-of-pocket amount for Part A and Part B medical services) - For the rest of your inpatient mental health care stay at a network facility (if you have met the \$500 maximum out-of-pocket amount per stay for inpatient mental health care)

-Section 1.5 Our plan does not allow providers to "balance bill" you
+Section 1.5 Our plan does not allow network providers to "balance bill" you

-As a member of Peoples Health Group Medicare, an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
-We do not allow providers to add additional separate charges, called "balance billing."
-This protection (that you never pay more than your cost-sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.
+As a member of Peoples Health Group Medicare, an important protection for you is that you only have to pay your cost-sharing amount when you use network providers to get services covered by our plan.
+We do not allow network providers to "balance bill" you.
+Even if we pay less than the provider charges for a service, the network provider is not allowed to bill you for the balance.
+The network provider is allowed to collect only the plan cost-sharing amount from you and is not allowed to charge or bill you more for covered services.